coder/code-server/docs/FAQ.md

 - The ability to use your own marketplace and collect your own telemetry
 - Built-in proxy for accessing ports on the remote machine integrated into VS Code's ports panel
+- Wrapper process that spawns VS Code on-demand and has a separate CLI
+- Notification when updates are available
 - [Some other things](https://github.com/coder/code-server/tree/main/patches)

 Some of these changes appear very unlikely to ever be adopted by Microsoft.